Eugene V. Debs: Legacy

 While Debs did not leave a collection of papers to a university library, the pamphlet collection which he and his brother amassed is held by Indiana State University in Terre Haute.
 The scholar Bernard Brommel, author of a 1978 biography of Debs, has donated his biographical research materials to the Newberry Library in Chicago, where they are open to researchers.
 The original manuscript of Debs's book Walls and Bars, with handwritten amendments, presumably by Debs, is held in the Thomas J. Morgan Papers in the special collections department of the University of Chicago Library.

 Debs was so synonymous with the American socialist movement that other socialist politicians like Frank Crosswaith and Abraham Shiplacoff became known as the "Negro Debs" and the "Jewish Debs," respectively.

 Eugene Township in Lake of the Woods County, Minnesota, was likely named after Debs.
 The community of Debs in Minnesota's Beltrami County may have also been named after him.

 Eugene V. Debs Hall in Buffalo, NY is a 501(c)7 nonprofit social club; and home to the Eugene V. Debs Local Initiative, a project to document and commemorate Buffalo's labor movement history.

 Former New York radio station WEVD (now ESPN radio), then owned by the socialist Yiddish newspaper The Jewish Daily Forward, took its call letters from his initials and was known as the "Debs Memorial Station."

 Debs Place, a housing block in Co-op City in the Bronx, New York, was named in his honor.
 The Eugene V. Debs Cooperative House in Ann Arbor, Michigan, was named after Debs.

 Debs School, a one-room schoolhouse built in 1926 in Hinsdale County, Colorado, was named in honor of Debs; the building also served as a community gathering spot for the rural area.
 Noteworthy for its unique ornamental concrete block construction, it was added to the National Register of Historic Places in 2005.

 There are at least two beers named after Debs, namely Debs's Red Ale and Eugene.

 The Oregon State Senator Eugene "Debbs" Potts was named in Debs's honor.

+A documentary about Debs, The Revolutionist: Eugene V. Debs, was released on PBS TV series American Masters in 2019.